manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 When a text query is supplied (so Manticore embeds the string before the search), the number of threads used by the embeddings library can be overridden per-query in SQL with `OPTION embeddings_threads = N`.
 The value caps the embeddings call for this query only, overriding the global [embeddings_threads](../Server_settings/Searchd.md#embeddings_threads) setting; `0` means uncapped.
 The option has no effect when the query is supplied as a vector array.

 Documents are always sorted by their distance to the search vector.
-Any additional sorting criteria you specify will be applied after this primary sort condition.
+Any additional sorting criteria you specify will be applied after this primary sort condition; see [Sorting KNN results](../Searching/KNN.md#Sorting-KNN-results).
 For retrieving the distance, there is a built-in function called [knn_dist()](../Functions/Other_functions.md#KNN_DIST%28%29).
+For how many documents a KNN search returns, see [KNN candidate set](../Searching/KNN.md#KNN-candidate-set).

 <!-- intro -->
 ##### SQL: